zhiqwang/yolort/README.md

 [![Contributors](https://opencollective.com/yolort/contributors.svg?width=950)](https://github.com/zhiqwang/yolov5-rt-stack/graphs/contributors)

-## 🎓 Acknowledgement

-- The implementation of `yolov5` borrow the code from [ultralytics](https://github.com/ultralytics/yolov5).
-- This repo borrows the architecture design and part of the code from [torchvision](https://github.com/pytorch/vision).

 ## 📖 Citing yolort

 If you use yolort in your publication, please cite it by using the following BibTeX entry.